-Forex/Cross Rates Trading.
+Currency/Cross Rates Trading.

-Campbell may trade currencies through Forex trading, which is the off-exchange trading of the exchange rate between two retail currency pairs.
-This may include cross rates trading, which is off-exchange trading of the exchange rate between two currency pairs other than the U.S. Dollar.
-The risk of loss in Forex trading can be substantial.
-You should be aware that Forex transactions are not traded on an exchange, and those funds deposited with the counterparty for Forex transactions may not receive the same protections as funds used to margin or guarantee exchange-traded futures contracts.
+Campbell may trade currencies through cross rates trading, which is the off-exchange trading of the exchange rate between two retail currency pairs.
+This may include cross rates trading of the exchange rate between two currency pairs other than the U.S. Dollar.
+The risk of loss in cross rates trading can be substantial.
+You should be aware that cross rates transactions are not traded on an exchange, and those funds deposited with the counterparty for cross rates transactions may not receive the same protections as funds used to margin or guarantee exchange-traded futures contracts.